hrdv10/3D-car-controller-web-game-/README.md

-#  car controller

 #  Controller Game

-Overview
-Welcome to the Car Controller Game, a simple web-based game created using Standard ML (SML), WebGL, and JavaScript.
+, a simple web-based game created using Standard ML (SML), WebGL, and JavaScript.
 In this game, you'll be controlling a car through a dynamically generated track.
 The objective is to navigate the car through the track and avoid obstacles to reach the finish line.

-Features
+# Features

 Dynamic Track Generation: The track is generated dynamically, providing a unique experience and user experience Realistic Car Physics: The car movement is based on realistic physics, providing an immersive driving experience.
 Obstacle Avoidance: Navigate the car through various obstacles strategically placed along the track.